saurabh-hirani/device42_mgr/README.md

 A clean way to do bulk read/update operations for device42.
 Work in progress.
+Things will break.